Is Autism Genetic?

 Is autism primarily determined by genetics?

-Genetics plays a major role in autism, with heritability estimates between 70% and 90%.
+Genetics plays a major role, with heritability estimates between 70% and 90%.
 However, environmental factors also contribute to an individual’s overall risk.

-Environmental influences, such as maternal health during pregnancy or early life exposures, can interact with genetic predispositions, affecting the likelihood of developing autism.
+Environmental influences, such as maternal health during pregnancy or early life exposures, can interact with genetic predispositions.
+These interactions affect the likelihood of developing autism.

 How can genetic testing help in understanding autism?

-Genetic testing can help identify risk factors linked to autism, aiding in diagnosis, early intervention, and personalized support planning for families and individuals.
+Genetic testing can identify risk factors linked to autism.
+This aids in diagnosis, early intervention, and personalized support planning for families and individuals.

 Are there specific genes associated with autism?

-Yes, many genes associated with brain development and neurological function have been linked to autism.
+Yes.
+Many genes linked to brain development and neurological function connect to autism.
 Ongoing research continues to identify additional risk genes.

 About Haven Health and Wellness